Kevin O'Neill (comics)

+Early life

+O'Neill was born in London on 22 August 1953, the son of a contractor father and a homemaker mother.

 Career

 Early career

 O'Neill began working for the publishing company IPC at the age of 16 as an office boy for Buster, which was a children's humour title.
+In 1972 he published two issues of the fanzine World of Comics.
 In 1975 he started publishing, as a personal side project, the fanzine Just Imagine: The Journal of Film and Television Special Effects which lasted five regular issues and one special issue through 1978.
 By 1976 he was working as a colourist on Disney comics reprints and British children's comics such as Monster Fun and Whizzer and Chips.

 Tired of working on children's humour titles, he heard that a new science fiction title was being put together at IPC and went to see Pat Mills and asked to be transferred to the new comic which was to be called 2000 AD.